-- The federal government can provide the leadership, long-term commitment, and focus to help state and local governments meet these goals.
-For example, the federal government can provide the leadership and support for developing (1) a national architecture that identifies communications requirements and technical standards, (2) a national database of interoperable communications frequencies, (3) a common nomenclature for those frequencies, and (4) statewide interoperable communications plans. - SAFECOM's ability to provide federal leadership and coordination is hampered by its dependence upon other federal agencies for funding and cooperation.
-SAFECOM is to negotiate an annual memorandum of understanding on funding or program participation with each federal agency that OMB has designated as a partner with SAFECOM. - DHS has recently created the Office of Interoperability and Compatibility, which it expects to be fully established by November 2004.
-As of June 2004, the exact structure and funding for the office, including SAFECOM's role within the office, were still being developed. - With broad input from local governments and first responders, states can serve as focal points for statewide planning to improve interoperable communications.
-The Federal Communications Commission has recognized the important role of states by providing them authority to administer the interoperability channels within the 700 MHz band of communications spectrum. - Some states are working to develop statewide plans.
-However, states are not required to establish a statewide capability to (1) integrate statewide and regional interoperability planning or (2) prepare statewide interoperability plans that maximize use of spectrum to meet the range of interoperability needs within the state.
-Nor is there is any guidance for states on what such plans should include.
+- The federal government can provide the leadership, long-term commitment, and focus to help state and local governments meet interoperability goals.
+For example, the federal government can provide the leadership and support for developing (1) a national database of interoperable communications frequencies, (2) a common nomenclature for those frequencies, (3) a national architecture that identifies communications requirements and technical standards, and (4) statewide interoperable communications plans. - DHS has recently created the Office of Interoperability and Compatibility to coordinate the federal response to the problems of interoperability in several functions, including wireless communications.
+DHS expects the office to be fully established by November 2004.
+As of August 2004, the exact structure and funding for the office, including SAFECOM's role within the office, were still being developed. - With input from local governments and first responders, states can serve as focal points for statewide planning to improve interoperable communications.
+States can play a key role in improving interoperable communications by establishing a management structure that includes local participation and input to analyze and identify interoperability gaps between "what is" and "what should be," developing comprehensive local, state, and regional plans to address such gaps, and funding implementation of these plans.